morevna6/Amoc-Research-Program/PROJECT_STATUS.md

 4. **What remains unknown?**

 These questions will guide the programme from foundational research through data acquisition, analysis, modelling, interpretation, and communication.

 ---

+## Progress Criteria

+Project progress will not be measured solely by the number of documents, datasets, visualisations, models, or publications produced.

+A research stage represents meaningful progress when it improves at least one of the following:

+1. scientific understanding;
+2. evidence quality;
+3. methodological clarity;
+4. reproducibility;
+5. uncertainty characterisation;
+6. physical interpretation;
+7. documentation;
+8. accessibility of scientific knowledge.

+A technically sophisticated output without adequate scientific justification will not be treated as successful merely because it exists.

+---